 Sculpture to me is as much a visual pleasure as is it is a tactile experience.

-Ana first studied sculpture in Sao Paolo, at the Fundação Armando Alvares Penteado.
-It was in art school that she first began to think critically about sculpture, more precisely about the ways that she could make pieces that spoke directly to the body.
+Ana Khouri spent her formative years between her native Brazil and the United States.
+Ana first studied Fine Arts specializing in sculpture in São Paulo, at the Fundação Armando Alvares Penteado.
+It was in art school that she first began to think critically about sculpture and jewelry, more precisely about the ways that she could make pieces that spoke directly to the body.

-Another Khouri tenet is an insistence on bringing fine jewelry into the twenty-first century.
+Another Khouri tenet is an insistence on bringing High jewelry into the twenty-first century.
 This attitude has formed a steady drumbeat under her ascent over the last few years.
-Her namesake line, which she began in 2002, has grown steadily ever since, drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.
+Her New York based namesake line which she launched in 2013 - after making her first piece in 2002 - has grown steadily ever since drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.